86Box/86Box/doc/specifications/86box-unit-tester.md

 ### 0x02: Read Screen Snapshot Rectangle

-**TODO: IMPLEMENT ME!**

-Returns a rectangular snapshot of the screen snapshot buffer.
+Returns a rectangular snapshot of the screen snapshot buffer as an array of 32bpp 8:8:8:8 B:G:R:X pixels.

 Input: